severalnines/docs/user-guide/dashboard.rst

 	- Specify MySQL root password.
 ClusterControl will configure the same MySQL root password for all nodes in the cluster.

 * **Add Nodes**
 	- Specify the IP address or hostname of the MySQL Cluster API node.
+You can use the same IP address with management node, co-locate both roles in a same host.

 * **Deploy**
-	- Start the MySQL Cluster deployment.
+	- Starts the MySQL Cluster deployment.

 MongoDB ReplicaSet
 ``````````````````